JarrodCTaylor/vim-plugin-starter-kit/README.md

 ## Installation

-`pip install scaffold-vim-plugin`
+`pip install vim-plugin-starter-kit`

 ## Usage

-Run `scaffold-vim-plugin` from the command line.
+Run `vim-plugin-starter-kit` from the command line.
 Once you answer a few questions you will have all that you need to immediately get started writing a new Vim plugin with the Python language.
 The resulting directory will contain scaffolding for documentation, testing, and your .py and .vim files customized for your specified project name.
 The files will contain working examples you can use as